B.A. in Criminal Justice

 - Private investigators

-Earn Your Bachelor's in Criminal Justice Completely Online
+Earn Your Bachelor's Degree in Criminal Justice Completely Online

-NLU offers a completely online course of study for students who major in Criminal Justice Administration.
-Students majoring in Forensic Social Justice may take a blended format of online and on-campus classes.
+NLU offers online criminal justice degree options.
+A completely online course of study is available for students who major in Criminal Justice Administration, while students majoring in Forensic Social Justice may take a blended format of online and on-campus classes in the Chicago area.

 Criminal Justice Minor